-These make lovely gifts and the great thing about them is that various fragrances and ingredients can be mixed and matched to get exactly what you want.
+These are lovely gifts and the great thing about them is that various fragrances and ingredients can be mixed and matched to get exactly what you want.
 This big list of tutorials and recipes has everything from using grated bars of ready-made soap to whipping them up from scratch using lye and other items.
 Lots here for everyone!

 Almond Rose: Here’s a simple method using just a few basic supplies, includes dried rose petals and more.